 Displays a list of a directory's files and subdirectories.
-If used without parameters, dir displays the disk's volume label and serial number, followed by a list of directories and files on the disk (including their names and the date and time each was last modified).
-For files, dir displays the name extension and the size in bytes.
-Dir also displays the total number of files and directories listed, their cumulative size, and the free space (in bytes) remaining on the disk.
+If used without parameters, this command displays the disk's volume label and serial number, followed by a list of directories and files on the disk (including their names and the date and time each was last modified).
+For files, this command displays the name extension and the size in bytes.
+This command also displays the total number of files and directories listed, their cumulative size, and the free space (in bytes) remaining on the disk.

 ||Specifies the drive and directory for which you want to see a listing.|